This article will discuss blood pressure in the following sections:

 - There is a general rule that one should use to measure blood pressure: for adults BP=100+age, and for children BP=2 x age+80

-High blood pressure should be addressed first by giving advice on lifestyle changes, such as:
+High blood pressure should be addressed first by making healthy lifestyle changes, such as:

 - Limiting alcohol intake